TopSpeed0/Connect-vCenters-SSH/README.md

 Feel free to contribute to the development of this script by opening issues or submitting pull requests.

 ### License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [MIT License](LICENSE)  file for details.